 Artist Statement

 Ultimately, my practice is an act of returning and remaking.
 It reflects the deep influence of the women who raised me, the landscapes that held my childhood, and the evolving understanding of who I am within those narratives.
-Through layered imagery and shifting forms, I explore the complex relationship between memory, environment, family, and the self.
-Moving forward, I am committed to deepening my investigation of place-based memory, expanding my use of collage and mixed media, and continuing to create work that reveals the shifting nature of personal and generational truth.
+I create spaces where identity is not fixed but continuously becoming, held in a state of tension between what is remembered, imagined, and felt.

 My Approach